Home » Recipes » Method » Quick and Easy » Easy Salmon Sushi Bake (No Rolling Required)

 Ingredients for salmon sushi bake laid out on a grey marble background and labelled.

 • Cream cheese.
-This brings a lovely creaminess to the filling (and mimics a California roll), but you could use sour cream or creme fraiche instead.
+This brings a lovely creaminess to the filling (and mimics a California roll), but you could use sour cream or crème fraiche instead.

-I’m topping the bake with quick pickled cucumber, lots of scallions and cilantro, but you could play around with this.
+I’m topping the bake with quick-pickled cucumber, lots of scallions, and cilantro, but you could play around with this.
 Adding slices of avocado is great, or skip the cucumber and swap cilantro for mint leaves.

 PREP AHEAD: The rice can be made up to 3 days in advance, then just stored in the fridge in an airtight container until you’re ready.